seL4/seL4/CAVEATS.md

-The MCS configuration is supported by the seL4 foundation and should generally be stable, with small API changes to be expected while verification is ongoing and the configuration is used in more systems.
+The MCS configuration is supported by the seL4 foundation and should generally be stable, with small API changes to be expected while verification is ongoing and the configuration is deployed in more systems.
 See open [requests for comments][RFC] (RFCs) for MCS for what is currently being discussed.

 Note that the kernel worst-case execution time (WCET) configuration values in